 How Note Takers and Lab Assistants are Compensated

-Note takers are compensated at a rate of $8.00 per set of notes on a monthly basis.
-Lab assistants are also paid once every month, but they receive compensation at a rate of $8.00 an hour for every hour that they assist in the lab.
+Note takers are compensated at a rate of $8.00 per hour on a monthly basis.
+Lab assistants are also paid once every month, and receive compensation at a rate of $8.00 an hour for every hour that they assist in the lab.
 For logs turned in at the end of a particular month, the payment is made the following month.

 Note: Current graduate assistants and student assistants are eligible to provide note taking services upon approval.
 Students who are currently working as a work study student are ineligible to be hired as a note taker.